C. H. Greenblatt: Career

+While studying advertising, Greenblatt sent comic strips to syndicates as well as Ad Age magazine.
 After graduating, Greenblatt worked as an art director on several television commercials, including Chef Boyardee's Chef Jr. campaign.
-In 1998, he got his first job in the animation industry working as an additional storyboard artist for SpongeBob SquarePants, before graduating to full-on writer and storyboard artist.
-After finishing up on SpongeBob, Greenblatt became a storyboard artist on The Grim Adventures of Billy and Mandy.
+He saw an ad from Nickelodeon on Animation Magazine and sent his portfolio to them.
+He later received a response and became a character designer.
+In 1998, he landed a position as an additional storyboard artist for SpongeBob SquarePants, before graduating to full-on writer and storyboard artist.
+From season 2 and 3 of SpongeBob he teamed up with Aaron Springer and later in season 3 he teamed up with Kaz.
+After finishing up on SpongeBob in 2005, Greenblatt became a storyboard artist on The Grim Adventures of Billy & Mandy right after it and sister series were both split into their own series.

 In 2007, Greenblatt began Chowder, an animated show that he created and executive produced for Cartoon Network.
 Greenblatt collaborated with Maxwell Atoms on his new Billy & Mandy spin-off Halloween special called Underfist, in which he reprised his role as Fred Fredburger.
 He announced on his blog that Nickelodeon has given the go-ahead for an 11-minute pilot for a new show created by him entitled Bad Seeds (later renamed Harvey Beaks).

 He announced in September 2013 that the show has since been picked up for 26 11-minute episodes, with production commencing at the beginning of 2014.
 He has also directed the Deadman shorts for DC Nation.
-From season 2 and 3 of SpongeBob he teamed up with Aaron Springer and later in season 3 he teamed up with Kaz.

 On April 5, 2018, Greenblatt announced that he had now been employed by Warner Bros.
 Animation, adding that he has been developing "something fun" for the studio but could not yet disclose anything else about it.
-On October 29, 2019, the project was officially unveiled with the title of Jellystone!, described as a crossover of several Hanna-Barbera characters living in the titular town "where they can't help but make trouble for one another".
+On October 29, 2019, the project was officially unveiled under the title of Jellystone!, described as a crossover of several Hanna-Barbera characters living in the titular town "where they can't help but make trouble for one another".

 Greenblatt also plays Fish Taco, one of three main characters in an animated YouTube series titled Mexiguin since 2018.
-He helps mentor show creator, Joe Kozdra, in animation and creative writing alongside his voice acting contributions.
+He helps mentor show creator, Joe Kozdra, in animation and creative writing alongside his voice-acting contributions.

 On January 29, 2021, a new Greenblatt project was registered for Disney Television Animation under the title Unnamed Pet Resort Project.